 Legislation governing the practice of physiotherapy in this province requires all practicing physiotherapists to have current registration with the NLCP.
 Successful completion of the Physiotherapy Competency Examination (P.C.E.) is a requirement for registration.
-The NLCP grants Conditional Registration to a physiotherapy graduate who has met all other requirements for registration and has passed the written component and is registered for the clinical component of the P.C.E.
-The member who is conditionally registered may engage in the practice of physiotherapy under the supervision/mentorship of, and at the same site and hours as an approved, registered member-in-good-standing of the College (“Mentor”).
+The NLCP grants Conditional Registration to a physiotherapy graduate who has met all other requirements for registration and has passed the written component.
+The member who is conditionally registered may engage in the practice of physiotherapy under the supervision/mentorship of, and with the same employer and hours as an approved, registered member-in-good-standing of the College (“Mentor”).
 Details of the mentorship program should be reviewed by both the applicant and the mentor.

 Return the completed form below and all the supporting documentation necessary to process your application for registration to the College.
 Please note that applicants must have passed the qualifying portion of the PCE and be registered for the clinical portion to be eligible for conditional registration.

 Please provide the documents outlined below, namely:

 - Payment of the registration fee (payable only by cheque or money order): after March 1st – $325; prorated fee after July 1st – $248; prorated fee after November 1st – $165.